-The recommendations contained in Staff Report PDE 07-24 support Whitby Community Strategic Plan.
+The recommendations contained in Staff Report PDE 05-25 supports the Whitby Community Strategic Plan.
 Specifically, Pillar 1 which considers community safety and well-being, and Pillar 2 which reflects improving walkability.
-Pillar 4, which takes into consideration responding to the community while also considering the impact to the taxpayer is also supported in the recommendations of the report.
+Pillar 4, which takes into consideration responding to the community while also considering the impact on the taxpayer, is also supported in the recommendations of the report.
 In addition, sustainable transportation such as supporting walkability is a key sustainability principle.